 KYTC staff and contractors are trained in the Road Master and Road Scholar course on a variety of topics, including Drainage, Environmental Awareness, Pesticide Operator Training and Certification, Erosion Prevention and Sediment Control and Snow and Ice Operations through the Transportation Center at the University of Kentucky.
-During the 2012 report year 93 people completed Drainage training, 101 people completed Environmental Awareness training, 578 people were trained for Pesticide Operator, 466 people were trained for snow and ice operations and 47 people were trained for KESPC-RI.
+During the 2013 report year 137 people completed Drainage training, 93 people completed Environmental Awareness training, 462 people were trained for Pesticide Operator, 124 people were trained for snow and ice operations and 134 people were trained for KESPC-RI.
 The number of individuals trained is tracked by OHRM and submitted annually to the DEA MS4 Coordinator.
-The DEA Facilities Coordinator trained 288 crew members at various facilities throughout the districts.
+The DEA Facilities Coordinator trained 411 crew members at various facilities throughout the districts.

-SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.1.d Education Effective upon permit issuance, the number of contractors trained, number of preconstruction meetings held The permittee shall educate highway contractors by continuing to require contractor education through the Kentucky Erosion and Sediment Control classes offered by the Transportation Center at the University of Kentucky or an effective equivalent.
+SWQMP Element Task Measure of Activity Required ID Success/Frequency 1.1.d Education Effective upon permit issuance, The permittee shall educate highway the number of contractors contractors by continuing to require contractor trained, number of education through the Kentucky Erosion and preconstruction meetings held Sediment Control classes offered by the Transportation Center at the University of Kentucky or an effective equivalent.
 The permittee shall include stormwater management in preconstruction meetings.